Discrete SIR model on a homogeneous tree and its continuous limit: The discrete SIR model

 where the factor $f_{t}$ is defined in~\eqref{phi-ran-f}.

-Next, consider the probability $s_{t}$ in more detail.
-First, observe that removing the vertex $x$ and all edges connecting $x$ to its neighbors generates $n+1$ subgraphs given by rooted trees with roots $y_1,...,y_{n+1}$, that are neighbors of $x$.
+Further, recall that a rooted homogeneous tree with the vertex degree $N\geq 2$ as a tree, where one of the vertices, called the root, has $N-1$ neighbors, while any other vertex has $N$ neighbors.
+Then, observe that removing the vertex $x$ and all edges connecting $x$ to its neighbors generates $n+1$ subgraphs given by rooted trees with roots $y_1,...,y_{n+1}$, that are neighbors of $x$.
 Further, given a neighbor $y\sim x$ consider an auxiliary SIR model on the rooted tree $\Tau_y$ with the root $y$.
 Assume that the auxiliary SIR model is specified by the same parameters as the original SIR model on the tree $\Tau$.
-In addition, assume that at time $t=0$ any vertex in the auxiliary model is either infected with probability $p$ or susceptible with probability $1-p$, independently of other vertices.
-Then, it follows then from the law of total probability and the definition of the function $\varphi$, that

-where $\nu$ is the distribution of the time to infection of the root vertex $y$ in the auxiliary SIR model on the graph $\Tau_y$, and $\varphi$ is the function defined in~\eqref{phi-ran-f}.
-Using similarity of the rooted trees and independence, we get, analogously to~\eqref{eqt11}, the following equation
+In particular, we assume that at time $t=0$ any vertex in the auxiliary model is either infected with probability $p$ or susceptible with probability $1-p$, independently of other vertices.
+Let $\widetilde\tau$ be the time to infection of the root vertex $y$ in the auxiliary SIR model on the graph $\Tau_y$.
+Similarly to equations~\eqref{eqt0}-\eqref{eqt11} in the original model, we have that